 Often, books for children or teens are banned because they deal with difficult topics - violence, abuse, homosexuality (or any kind of sexuality), racism, etc. While parents can decide what is age-appropriate for their own kids, I think it's important for kids and teens to read books that deal with these kinds of difficult topics.
 All of this - and more - is a part of life, and kids and teens should be exposed to a wide range of real-life issues.
 Books are a safe way to bring these difficult topics up and can often spark useful discussions with parents, kids, classmates, and teachers.

-I like to use the top 100 Banned Books list from 2000 - 2009 to choose books to read to celebrate this week.
-Last year for Banned Books Week, I read Maya Angelou's I Know Why the Caged Bird Sings and The Perks of Being a Wallflower by Stephen Chbosky.
+I like to use these lists each year to choose books to read to celebrate this week.
+Two years ago for Banned Books Week, I read Maya Angelou's I Know Why the Caged Bird Sings and The Perks of Being a Wallflower by Stephen Chbosky.
 Both were absolutely amazing books!

-This year, I have already read The Catcher in the Rye by J.D.
-Salinger (last time I read it, I was only 16) and am currently reading The Agony of Alice by Phyllis Reynolds Naylor (this series is #2 in the top banned books of that decade).
-In this novel, Alice is only in 6th grade, so I also plan to read one of the later Alice books, Dangerously Alice, which takes place when she is ion 11th grade.
+Last year, I read The Catcher in the Rye by J.D.
+Salinger (last time I read it, I was only 16) and The Agony of Alice and Dangerously Alice by Phyllis Reynolds Naylor (this series is #2 in the top banned books of 2000 - 2009).

 For more information, links, and fun ways to celebrate Banned Books Week, check out Sheila's blog, Book Journey.